There are many ways to help our veterans get into these new homes.

 They may also choose any bank or lending institution for purchasing.
 Mortgage interest rates are expected to rise soon, so consider taking advantage of the low rates while they are available.

 We have identified potential zero down new construction financing for veterans, sign up for the weekly e-mails at the bottom to learn more.

 We will be coordinating with builders who will build these homes for our veterans.
 If you know a Builder/Developer that might like to serve our veterans, let us know.

-VA Financing: For veterans who have their VA eligibility, a zero down payment VA loan is possible, even for new construction!
+VA Financing: For veterans who have their VA eligibility, a zero down payment construction loan is possible!
 If the builder/seller is willing, the closing costs may also be rolled into the financing creating a true "zero down" purchase.
 The construction loan would roll to a VA final loan after construction is completed.
 There would be "earnest money" paid when a purchase agreement is signed, but that should be returned after closing in a "zero down, zero closing cost" scenario.